 If imitation is the sincerest form of flattery, Chinese automakers are the sincerest mofos in the automaking universe.
 Take, for example something called the Sceo from Shuanghuan Auto (above

-left), which looks from the rear quarter like a knockoff BMW X5.
+right left), which looks from the rear quarter like a knockoff BMW X5.
 Chery made headlines last year when GM accused it of…